 You will love this recipe for marble cake.
 I will give you homemade marbled cake recipes from scratch including marbling combinations below.

-Beautiful to look at, and a slice of heaven on a fork.
+Beautiful to look at; a slice of heaven on a fork.
 Enjoy.

-This recipe for marble cake is the bomb, and is an excerpt from the
+This recipe for marble cake is the bomb, and is adapted from the

 cookbook, "Baking, From My Home to Yours" by Dorie Greenspan.
 She is so

 good that I wanted to pass this on to you.